Sidebar Site Navigation

 Sandy Root-Elledge, M.A.

-As the parent of two children with developmental and other disabilities, she has a unique perspective that she provides to state partners that include the Wyoming Departments of Health, Employment, Education and the Governor’s Council on Developmental Disabilities.
+As the parent of two adult-age children with developmental and other disabilities, she offers that perspective to state partners that include the Wyoming Departments of Health, Workforce Services, Education and the Governor’s Council on Developmental Disabilities.

-She currently has completed all but her Ph.D. dissertation at the University of Wyoming in Adult Education and Learning Technology and holds an M.A. and B.A. in sociology.
+She holds an M.A. and B.A. in sociology.
 Prior to her work at WIND, she was a research associate at the Wyoming Survey and Analysis Center and a radio and television producer at advertising agencies in Detroit and New York.

 Phone: (307) 766-2764

 Wyoming Advisory Panel for Students with Disabilities: 2009-2010 Report to the Office of Special Education and Rehabilitative Services, June 2010.
-Report by the Chairperson
+S. Root-Elledge: Report by the Chairperson

-Root-Elledge, S. (2009).
+Fleming, D., Root-Elledge, S. and Shelsta, N. (2009).
 Abuse against elders and vulnerable adults: potential legal remedies.
 Wyoming Adult Protection Training Grant.

 Variance in Special Education Spending and Service Delivery, A report to Wyoming Legislators: House Bill 0078.
 January 2005.